huguesrichard/Allopipe/README.md

 > **Normalisation**
 >
-> To avoid artefacts related to the quality of the sequencing that might lead to AMS lower or higher than expected, we provide to the user the ref/commun ratio.
+> The information contained in joint .VCF files allows the calculation of the ref/total ratio.
 >

 <br/>